octue/octue-sdk-python/docs/source/index.rst

 - Use the ``octue`` CLI to run your digital twin locally or deploy it to Google Cloud Run or Google Dataflow
 - Create JSON-schema interfaces to explicitly define the form of configuration, input, and output data
 - Ask other digital twins questions as part of your app (i.e. build trees of digital twins)
+- Automatically display readable, colourised logs, or use your own log handler
 - Avoid time-consuming and confusing devops, cloud configuration, and backend maintenance

 **High standards, quick responses, and good intentions**